Dorcass/trend_test/README.md

 # trend_test
 We are learning github
 Creating a new repository(trend_test)  and branch(new-feature)
-Merging to the main branch
+Merging to the main branch all together